Camping Near George L Smith State Park

 What are some nearby attractions and activities?

-What are the camping fees at George L Smith State Park?
+What are the camping fees in George L Smith State Park?